 The open-air platform gives you views in various directions.
 However, the cathedral roof blocks the south and southwest.

-This hindrance is actually positive, since you get a perfect close-up look at the multi-coloured mosaic tiling that went in after WWII to replace the original Gothic roof lost to fire.
+This hindrance turns out to be a feature rather than a bug; you get a perfect close-up look at the multi-coloured mosaic tiling that replaced the original Gothic roof lost to fire at the end of WWII.

 You do still get views across much of Vienna, and large labelled photos allow you to understand what you’re seeing.

-You can see across to the Prater area and the famous Riesenrad Ferris wheel, various churches (e.g. Votivkirche, Jesuitenkirche, Franziskanerkirche), and newer buildings like the DC Tower or Wien Mitte station building.
+For example, you can see across to the Prater area and the famous Riesenrad giant ferris wheel, various churches (e.g. Votivkirche, Jesuitenkirche, Franziskanerkirche), and newer buildings like the DC Tower or Wien Mitte station building.
 Catch glimpses of Belvedere and the Rathaus too.

 As one of the largest free-hanging bells in the world, the Pummerin weighs in at over 21 tonnes with a height of almost 3m.

 This bell “only” dates back to the early 1950s.
-Its 1711 predecessor fell and shattered during a fire at the end of WWII, but they used the remains to construct the new one.
+Its 1711 predecessor fell and shattered during the same fire that damaged the roof, but they used the remains to construct the new one.

 The old bell was itself built from Turkish cannons captured at the 1683 siege of Vienna (see its clapper on a tour of the catacombs).